gnss-ro/aws-opendata/ropp_patch/README.txt

 Patch to allow ROPP-11.0 to accept calibratedPhase files from aws-opendata project.

-The tarball contains files that must be moved to the correct location to replace the corresponding files in the ROPP-11.0, which can be downloaded and built following instructions from ROMSAF at https://rom-saf.eumetsat.int/ropp/files.php
+The tarball contains files that must be moved to the correct location to replace the corresponding files in the ROPP-11.0, which can be downloaded and built following instructions from ROMSAF at https://rom-saf.eumetsat.int/ropp/index.php
-The files and their locations are listed below.
+Be sure to download the "99.0 Complete package distribution" The files and their locations are listed below.

 1. In ropp_io/